-The PSHE Lead, the lead teacher at Ridgeway and the Senior Leadership Team (SLT) will regularly monitor and evaluate the effectiveness of this policy.
+The PSHE Lead and the Senior Leadership Team (SLT) will regularly monitory and evaluate the effectiveness of this policy.

-This policy will be subject to review at least annually (or more frequently if changes to legislation, regulation or statutory guidance so require) by the Deputy Head (Teaching and Learning) and PSHE Lead.
+This policy will be subject to review at least annually (or more frequently if changes to legislation, regulation or statutory guidance so require) by the Headteacher and PSHE Lead.
 At every review, the policy will be approved by the relevant committee of the Advisory Board.